alperozaydin/JavaScript-D3/README.md

 # JavaScript-D3

-To start a HTTP Server
+To start a HTTP Server:

 $ python -m SimpleHTTPServer